HewlettPackard/hpe-sd-cloud/docker/images/sd-sp/README.md

 Note that the specified database instance and user must already exist.
 If you are connecting to an EnterpriseDB Postgres database then just set `SDCONF_activator_db_vendor=EnterpriseDB`.

-If you want the container to act as a closed-loop backend node, you need to specify some additional variables:
+If you are willing to run the closed-loop in the cluster, you need to specify the following environment variable for all cluster nodes:

-    SDCONF_enable_cl=yes
+    SDCONF_install_asr=yes

+Then on those nodes you want to run the closed-loop on:

     SDCONF_asr_kafka_brokers=kafka1:9092,kafka2:9092,kafka3:9092
     SDCONF_asr_zookeeper_nodes=zookeeper1:2181,zookeeper2:2181,zookeeper3:2181

+If you want a node in the cluster to not run the closed-loop (you still need to specify `SDCONF_install_asr=yes` for all of them):

+    SDCONF_asr_node=no

+By default if the closed-loop is deployed nodes will run it so there is no need to ever specify `SDCONF_asr_node=yes`.

-Additionally, if you want the node to act as a pure closed-loop node, without the provisioning part, you can specify
+Additionally, if you want the node to act as a pure closed-loop node, without running workflows, you can specify

-    SDCONF_enable_provisioning=no
+    SDCONF_asr_only_node=yes

 You can provide any variable supported by Service Director Ansible roles prefixed with `SDCONF_`.
 In order to pass environment variables to the docker container you can use either the `-e` command-line option, e.g. `-e SDCONF_activator_db_hostname=172.17.0.3` or use `--env-file` along with a file containing a list of environment variables e.g. `--env-file=config.env`.
 You can find an example of such environment file in [`example.env`](example.env).
 For more information check the [official documentation on the `docker run` command](https://docs.docker.com/engine/reference/commandline/run/).